Financial-Times/origami-registry/README.md

 npm install -g gulp
 ```

 Create a virtual machine to run the application's containers using `docker-machine`.
-The default size didn't appear to be large enough so this will create one with an increased disk size:
+The default size isn't large enough, so this will create one with an increased disk size:

 ```sh
 docker-machine create --driver virtualbox --virtualbox-disk-size "50000" dev